 The Bill of Rights is the first 10 amendments to the United States Constitution.
-These amendments guarantee essential rights and civil liberties, such as the right to free speech and the right to a fair trial, as well as reserving rights to the people and the states.
+These amendments guarantee essential rights and civil liberties, such as the right to free speech and the right to bear arms, as well as reserving rights to the people and the states.

 How many original copies of the Bill of Rights exist?
 Where are they?